jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 - What state needs to be lifted?
 - Where should state reside and what should that state look like?

-The answer to these questions is key to the success of your application and, as there are many options to think through, there is much planning needed to truly design an effective and efficient architecture.
+The answer to these questions is key to the success of your application and, as there are many options to think through, there is much planning needed to design an intuitive and efficient architecture.

 ### Lifting State In React Cities